Debora Amara, MA, OTR/L

 Erin graduated with a Bachelor of Science in biology from Seattle University in 2006.
 She was awarded her Doctor of Physical Therapy from Pacific University in Forest Grove in 2009.

-Focused on helping her patients reach their goals.
-Erin is a strong believer in the benefits of continuing education.
-To that end, she has completed courses in the Graston Technique, the Mulligan Concept, Kinesio Taping and Spanish for Physical Therapists.
+Focused on helping her patients reach their goals, Erin is a strong believer in the benefits of continuing education.
+To that end, she has completed courses in the Graston Technique, the Mulligan Concept, the McKenzie Approach, Myofascial Decompression through cupping techniques, Kinesio Taping, and Spanish for Physical Therapists.

 Erin lives in Forest Grove with her husband, Robert.
-When she's not treating patients, Erin can be found caring for her young daughter, playing volleyball on her women's league, or spending quieter time with her family.
+When she's not treating patients, Erin can be found caring for her two young daugthers, playing volleyball in her women's league, coaching young softball pitchers, or spending quieter time with her family.

 Sam Schroetke, DPT, Cert.
 DN, CSCS